 A Review of Workplace Leadership Styles: Men Vs. Women

-While there are noticeable differences among the leaders I support, none may be as significant as the leadership styles of the men and women leading their respective organizations.
+While there are noticeable differences among the leaders I support as a retained HR consultant, none may be as significant as the leadership styles of the men and women leading their respective organizations.
 As a disclaimer, I do not believe one leadership gender is better or worse than the other at leading an organization.
 Instead, a successful leader must understand and tailor their strengths to the organization in which he or she leads.

 A Review of Male Vs. Female Leadership Styles

 This article will provide an overview of the well-known leadership characteristics associated with men versus women leaders.
 Each gender should read the other’s characteristics to gain a more rounded approach to their own leadership strengths and areas for improvement.
 Doing so can help you lead a better team, department, and organization.

 The Characteristics of a Female Leader

 While the list below is not exhaustive, it is a good starting point for a description of leadership tendencies generally associated with women in the workplace: